imtianx/docker-android-compiler/README.md

-# docker-android-builder
+# docker-android-compiler
-Docker image to build android apk  file  and test for ci ,using android platform-27 .
+Docker image to compiler android apk  file  and test for ci ,using android platform-27 .

-Visit the [Docker hub](https://hub.docker.com/r/imtianx/docker-android-builder/) to see more infomation of this image.
+Visit the [Docker hub](https://hub.docker.com/r/imtianx/docker-android-compiler/) to see more infomation of this image.

 # Docker Pull Command

 ```
-docker pull imtianx/docker-android-builder:0.0.1
+docker pull imtianx/docker-android-compiler
 ```